pepcape/grcis/newmodules/README.md

     2. Choose (check) the correct `URL` and enter your preferred directory name
     3. press the `OK` button

-    **Remark:** I realized that I had to use the "SSH format" of the GitLab repo URL    because I wanted to use my SSH key to acces it (opposed to https access which needs name/password authentication via university's LDAP)
+   **Remark:** I realized that I had to use the "SSH format" of the GitLab repo URL    because I wanted to access it via my SSH key

-     The URL is
+   (on the contrary to "https" access which needs name/password authentication via university's LDAP)

-     `git@gitlab.mff.cuni.cz:<your-account-name>/<your-repo-name>.git`
+   The "SSH URL" looks like `git@gitlab.mff.cuni.cz:<your-account-name>/<your-repo-name>.git`

-3. **<loc>** Add the GitHub GrCis project to the **"upstream" remote** on your local computer (this is actually an equivalent to the "Fork" command) with
+3. **loc** Add the GitHub GrCis project to the **"upstream" remote** on your local computer (this is actually an equivalent to the "Fork" command) with
    ```
    git remote add upstream https://github.com/user/repo
    ```
-   Perhaps this can be done using TortoiseGIT as well but I don't know how, sorry..
+   This probably can do TortoiseGIT as well but I don't know how, sorry..
+(I used command in a shell on my computer)

-4. **<loc>** Now you can **checkout/switch** the upstream master branch and pull it from upstream
+4. **loc** Now you can **checkout/switch** the upstream master branch and pull it from upstream
    ```
    git pull upstream master
    ```